also/lead.js/docs/quickstart.md

 sumSeries(twitter.*.tweetcount)
 ```

 Which is obviously not valid CoffeeScript.
-We can't just use strings, like `sumSeries("twitter.*.tweetcount")`, or Graphite won't interpert them as metrics.
+We can't just use strings, like `sumSeries("twitter.*.tweetcount")`, or Graphite won't interpret them as metrics.
 Instead, lead.js provides the `q` function to indicate a Graphite metric name.
 You use it like this:

 ```coffeescript
 sumSeries(q('twitter.*.tweetcount'))